willconant/neatjs/README.md

-# JSMint #
+# NeatJS #

-Freshens your JavaScript as it validates!

-JSMint is a strict dialect of JavaScript with a few carefully chosen tweaks.
+NeatJS is a strict dialect of JavaScript with a few carefully chosen tweaks.
 It compiles into standard JavaScript without dropping your comments or changing any line numbers.

-The guiding principle behind the design of JSMint is restraint!
+The guiding principle behind the design of NeatJS is restraint.
 JavaScript is an adequate language with plenty of features.
 However, it has a few glaring irritations that are easily remedied.
-JSMint attepts to remedy those problems without redesigning the entire language or changing the semmatics.
-At the same time, it fills the role of traditional code validators like JSHint or JSLint, making sure you don't pollute the global namespace or misspell variable names.
+NeatJS attepts to remedy those problems without redesigning the entire language or changing the semmatics.
+At the same time, it fills the role of traditional code validators like JSHint or JSLint, making sure you don't pollute the global namespace, miss semi-colons, forget to break switch cases, etc.

 ## Features ##